jcronenberg/DreamDeck/README.md

 1. Go to [Github Actions Runs](https://github.com/jcronenberg/DreamDeck/actions?query=branch%3Aprototyping+event%3Apush)
 2. Click on the latest action run
 3. At the bottom, the appropriate build artifact can be downloaded (requires to be logged in)
-#### From the Open Build Service
-The latest version is also published on OBS at https://build.opensuse.org/package/show/home:jcronenberg:dreamdeck/dreamdeck
-This can be used either by adding the download repository manually or via [opi](https://github.com/openSUSE/opi)
 ### Building the project from source
 To build DreamDeck, ensure you have Rust/Cargo and Godot 4 (latest stable version recommended) with the corresponding export templates installed (see the [official docs](https://docs.godotengine.org/en/stable/tutorials/export/exporting_projects.html#export-templates)).
 ```bash